₹24.5

 Alcohol

-Interaction of alcohol with Mucoresp Oral Drops is unknown.
+The interaction of alcohol with Mucoresp Oral Drops is unknown.
 Please consult a doctor before consuming alcohol with Mucoresp Oral Drops.

 Pregnancy